Proactive Use of Customer Surveys Increases Profits

 Whether you are considering conducting your first customer survey or you have been conducting them for years, there are many issues to consider.
 Customer surveys are an investment and you want them to pay off by increasing profits, but customer surveys are only profitable if conducted properly.
 When conducted using scientific principles and methodology, customer survey data can be used as a catalyst for increasing customer satisfaction, intent to return, and ultimately, profits.

-So we know that customer surveys can pay off in more ways that one.
+So, we know that customer surveys can pay off in more ways than one.
 But how do you proceed?
 First you need to decide whether to design, conduct, and analyze the survey in-house or hire a survey research firm.
 You can easily make this decision by answering the following three questions:

 If you answered “No” to any of these questions, hiring a survey research firm is prudent.
-A survey research firm will have the expertise and tools necessary to conduct scientifically sound research and be able to design the survey and complete the data collection and analysis in a timely manner.
+A survey research firm will have the expertise and tools necessary to conduct scientifically sound research, design the survey, and complete the data collection and analysis in a timely manner.
 We are all familiar with the phrase, “Time equals money.”
 This is certainly true in customer research.
-In order to accurately address customer issues timely feedback is crucial.
+Timely feedback is crucial to accurately address customer issues.